-- the right to the same terms and conditions as comparable full-time workers; and - the right not to suffer a detriment or unfair dismissal by reason of their part-time status.
+- the right to the same terms and conditions as comparable fulltime workers; and - the right not to suffer a detriment or unfair dismissal because of their part-time status.

 Public disclosures

 27 Must employers publish information on pay or other details about employees or the general workforce?